-Step 6 - Install Essex caliper bracket
+Step 7 - Install Essex caliper bracket

-- The disc backing plate may need to be trimmed in order to fit the bracket and larger rear caliper. - For maximum performance, Essex recommends cutting off or removing the entire backing plate in order to improve airflow to the disc.
-A set of metal shears or cutting wheel works well. - Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00018).
-Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation indicated on the bracket.
+- Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00039).
+Please be aware that - excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation indicated on the bracket.
 The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
-Torque to 70lb.-ft.
+Torque to 70 lb-ft.

-Step 7 - Install AP Racing J Hook racing brake disc
+Step 8 - Install AP Racing J Hook racing brake disc